“Simply put, the Islamic State is, or is on the verge of becoming, what it claims to be: a state.”

 Quarterly Essay 47 Political Animal: The Making of Tony Abbott by David Marr has been shortlisted for the 2013 John Button Prize.

-David Kilcullen and Robert Manne in coversation about Quarterly Essay 58, On Islamic State & Global Jihad.
+David Kilcullen and Robert Manne in coversation about Quarterly Essay 58, Blood Year: Terror and the Islamic State.

 This event has sold out.